History & Overview Annual Report President's Pages Center News Community Affairs

 Warnings

-DMSO is an approved prescription drug for the treatment of interstitial cystitis intravesically only.
-It is not approved for over-the-counter use in any form due to inadequate evidences of efficacy and potential toxicities.
+DMSO is approved for the treatment of interstitial cystitis, when administered intravesically.
+But it is not approved for over-the-counter use in any form due to insufficient evidence of efficacy and potential toxicities.
 The industrial form of DMSO may be contaminated with other chemicals.

 Contraindications